By Your Side Throughout The Divorce Process

 - The filing spouse must prove that the opposing spouse committed misconduct based on certain specific grounds.
 Examples of these grounds of misconduct include when a spouse commits adultery, excessively abuses drugs or alcohol, or when a spouse abandons his or her family.

-Absolute divorce based on incurable insanity: In North Carolina, the court may grant an absolute divorce petitioned by the sane spouse, where the parties have lived separate and apart for three consecutive years without cohabitation and are still living separate and apart by reason of the incurable insanity of the opposing spouse.
+Absolute divorce based on incurable insanity: In North Carolina, the court may grant an absolute divorce petitioned by the sane spouse for reason of the incurable insanity of the opposing spouse in cases where the parties have lived separate and apart without cohabitation for three consecutive years and are still living apart.

 Annulment: An annulment is different from the concept of divorce because the effect of an annulment is to prove that a valid marriage never existed.
 There are multiple grounds for an annulment in North Carolina and to overcome the presumption of a valid marriage, the burden of proof rests upon the party seeking the annulment.